-Advanced Placement for LPN - Associate in Applied Science Degree
+Advanced Placement Nursing - Associate in Applied Science Degree

-The Nursing Department has developed a process to award credit for the Licensed Practical Nurse (LPN) for previous learning and work experience.
-This process allows eligible LPN candidates to advance beyond the fundamental and basic nursing courses that are covered in the early portions of the ADN program.
+The Nursing Department has developed a process to award credit for the Licensed Practical Nurse (LPN) and Paramedic for previous course work and work experience leading to certification or licensure.
+This process allows eligible LPN and Paramedic candidates to advance beyond the fundamental and basic nursing courses that are covered in the early portions of the ADN program.

 For more information about Health Science Admissions visit: www.hgtc.edu/healthscience.